plan-net/core4/docs/source/api.rst

         ]

-The ``root`` property specifies the URL prefix.
+The ``root`` property specifies this URL prefix.
 Therefore the actual ``TestHandler`` endpoint is ``/test-server/test``.
 The default ``root`` prefix is the project name.